UniMath/agda-unimath/src/spectral-theory/eigenvalues-eigenelements-linear-endomaps-left-modules-commutative-rings.lagda.md

-# Eigenvalues and eigenelements of linear transformations of left modules over commutative rings
+# Eigenvalues and eigenelements of linear endomaps of left modules over commutative rings

 ```agda
 module spectral-theory.eigenvalues-eigenelements-linear-endomaps-left-modules-commutative-rings where